 How do I calculate depreciation?
-Depreciation is used in accounts to reduce your value of a fixed asset over a period of time.
+Depreciation is used in accounts to reduce the value of a fixed asset over a period of time.
 There are several different methods of depreciation that a business can use, once you have chosen your method then you will need to use the same method each time.

 What depreciation methods are there?